SanPen/GridCal/doc/md_source/short_circuit.md

 # ⚡ Short-Circuit

-The calculation of short-circuit currents is crucial for the proper functioning and safety of a power system.
-It ensures that equipment such as circuit breakers or transformers can withstand fault currents without failure.
-This analysis is also essential for calculating the potential rise at substations and nearby metallic structures, thus ensuring safety and preventing damage to sensitive infrastructure.

-Short-circuit calculations are carried out during the system design phase to determine the ratings of new equipment and are periodically updated to verify that existing assets remain adequate as the system evolves.
-These calculations are critical for setting protection relays, which must act swiftly to avoid system-wide failures.
-They also assist in the design of grounding systems and the assessment of power quality issues when new loads are introduced into the network.
+Short-circuit current calculations are essential for the safe and reliable operation of power systems.
+They ensure that equipment such as circuit breakers, transformers, and grounding systems can withstand fault conditions, and they guide the correct setting of protection relays.
+These studies are performed during system design and periodically updated to account for network changes, equipment ageing, and new loads.

-Short-circuit faults can occur between phases or between phases and earth.
-These include one-phase to earth, phase-to-phase, two-phase to earth, three-phase clear of earth, and three-phase to earth faults.
-The three-phase fault, which symmetrically affects all three phases, is the only balanced fault, while all others are unbalanced.
+Faults can occur between phases or between phases and earth, with the three-phase fault being the only balanced type.
-A one-phase to earth fault can cause a voltage rise on the health phases, potentially leading to a flashover and creating a short-circuit fault, known as a cross-country fault.
-Some faults may evolve during the fault period, such as a one-phase to earth fault developing into a two-phase to earth fault, which typically occurs in overhead lines or substations.

-The majority of short-circuit faults, especially in overhead line systems, are weather-related, with lightning strikes, wind, ice, and salt pollution being the most common causes.
-Lightning strikes can generate extremely high voltages, potentially causing flashovers and short-circuit faults, particularly on overhead lines.
-Equipment failures due to ageing, mechanical issues, or poor installation are also significant contributors.
-Human error, such as leaving isolated equipment connected during maintenance, can also result in faults when the equipment is re-energised.
-Around 90\% of short-circuit faults occur on overhead lines, with approximately 70\% of these being phase-to-ground faults.
+Most faults are unbalanced and can evolve during the fault period, for example, a single-phase-to-earth fault becoming a two-phase-to-earth fault.
+In overhead line systems, about 90% of faults occur on the lines, 70% of which are phase-to-ground.
+Weather events such as lightning, wind, ice, and salt pollution are the main causes, followed by equipment failures and human error.

 ## Short-Circuit in the Phase Reference Frame

-The formulation for simulating short-circuit faults in the phase reference frame in GridCal will be detailed step by step.
-A key advantage of having modelled the entire network in the phases and implementing the power flow using the three phases instead of sequences is that we can now easily simulate any type of short-circuit by simply adding a fault impedance to the bus of interest, whether between the three phases, between one phase and earth, between two phases, etc.
-Furthermore, both the system voltage and short-circuit current results will be in their actual values, rather than sequence values, which also simplifies fault analysis.
+In GridCal, modelling the network directly in the phase reference frame allows short-circuit faults of any type to be simulated by adding a fault impedance at the desired bus.
+This avoids sequence transformations and provides voltage and current results directly in their real phase values, simplifying both setup and analysis.

 ### Linearisation